Important Facts

 You could go like, “I’d like to know a little bit more about the role before discussing the salary.
 If the role is the right fit for me, then certainly we will be able to agree on a package which suits both parties.”

-Explore Some Popular Trending Data Science Article Topics
+Explore Some Popular Trending Data Science Article Topics |

 However, you still need to be careful here.
-Do not go into too much detail of how much you love your current job because the interviewer might follow up with a question asking why you are leaving the job and you might get flustered here.
+Do not go into too much detail about how much you love your current job because the interviewer might follow up with a question asking why you are leaving the job and you might get flustered here.

-Instead, you can pick something that is common in both your current and new job role.
+Instead, you can pick something that is common in both your current and new job roles.
 You can frame your answer around saying that you like something about your current job and you wish to explore more into that niche which is exactly what the new job role is offering.

 Here you need to say ideally the same things that the new job role is offering.
 You should be specific about those things.
 Once you have listed them all, now you can elaborate as to why you are looking for them in particular.